UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 Grafana doesn't include the pie-chart as a default plugin, but it is available for free from Grafana Labs.

-The plugin can be found [here](https://grafana.com/grafana/plugins/grafana-piechart-panel)
+The plugin can be found [here](https://grafana.com/grafana/plugins/grafana-piechart-panel).

-Instructures are the same as installing the data source plugin (if using Grafana Cloud).
+Instructions are the same as installing the data source plugin (if using Grafana Cloud).
 One way of navigating to the plugin page and installing is shown below.

 Log into [Grafana Cloud](https://grafana.com/login) and navigate to the details of your Grafana instance ("details" button):